AxisCommunications/acap3-examples/vdostream/README.md

 ### Limitations
 * The example is done for the armv7hf architecture, but it is possible to update to aarch64 architecture.
-* Supported video compression formats for an Axis video device are found in the datasheet of the device.
+* Supported video compression formats for an Axis video device are found in the data-sheet of the device.

 ### How to run the code
 Below is a step by step instructions on how to execute the code.